 For us, we did a bit of playtime in the tub before any water or splashing or soap.
-I probably could have done the sink or a baby bathtub but we did the regular tub.
+I probably could have done the sink or a baby bathtub, but we did the regular tub.

 You should also praise them throughout the bathing experience.
 This gives them confidence and helps them become comfortable.

-You should teach them a command that they can recognize which means it’s time for a bath.
+You should teach them a command that they can recognize that means it’s time for a bath.
 That way, they’ll head right for the bathroom, and you won’t need to pick them up and carry them.
-Reinforce this behavior with praise and treats.

 Some dogs might run away at the prospect of a bath.
 Don’t chase after them.
 They’ll start to think it’s a game.
 This can reinforce bad behavior.

 You should begin at their chest with low pressured water.
 Once they’re calm, you can increase the pressure and slowly move around the rest of their body.

 Sometimes, you can also include a toy.
 Chew toys are a great way to distract them while you clean them.
 It can also be a source to release some of their nerves and anxiety.

 I haven’t had a chance to try it out yet, but this bath-time treat dispenser is a really good idea for keeping your pup in the tub.
 Simply load it with some peanut butter and stick it to the side of the tub.
 It keeps them entertained while you scrub them down.

 You wouldn’t want to step into an ice-cold bath or a skin-boiling hot bath.
 Neither does your Goldendoodle.